Hi Aunt Vadge,

 I’m sorry to hear you have a painful vagina.
 It sounds a very uncomfortable situation indeed.

-When you don’t have enough friendly bacteria your vagina can really suffer, as it is left defenceless.
-It leaves your raw mucous membranes (the inside of the vagina) open to tears and infection from a variety of sources.
-Further infections might be urinary tract infections (as you’ve just had), yeast infections and if exposed, it can make you more susceptible to sexually transmitted infections – you need your good bacteria to fight for you, keep your vaginal flesh healthy, and prevent dryness, itching and tears caused by imbalance.
+Further infections might be urinary tract infections (as you’ve just had), yeast infections and if exposed, it can make you more susceptible to sexually transmitted infections – you need a healthy vaginal microbiome to fight for you, keep your vagina healthy, and prevent dryness, itching and tears caused by imbalance.

-To speed up healing, eat plenty of fermented foods and take a high-quality refrigerated probiotic twice daily for two weeks away from other medication and with food.
+To speed up healing, eat plenty of fermented foods and take a high-quality probiotic twice daily for two weeks away from other medication and with food.
 Don’t have sex, masturbate, use tampons or otherwise irritate the vagina until it has healed.

 Additionally, in the name of healthy bacterial balance, make sure your bowels are moving easily at least once per day by eating enough high-fibre foods (all vegetables, fruits and legumes contain fibre).
 Women are advised to get a about 30 grams / one ounce per day.
-See our article on healthy bowels for healthy vaginas.

 You should see a doctor if you are in ongoing pain, have non-menstrual bleeding or the fissures don’t seem to be healing on their own.